VictorMachadoJosviak/Location-Hide/location-hide/README.md

 Location Hide will create this files in the folder ./FAKE_SCRIPTS_EXPORT_AREA/ from the root of your path where you started the script

 *LONG LOADING TIMES*
 The default is 100 fake include scripts.
 The loading time is normal with this lineup.
 If you got problems then reduce the amount.
-If you got good servers and what better protection the increase the amount.
+If you got good servers and want better protection then increase the amount.

 You can define how much fake scripts you want with this const - please look bellow at installation guide